mieweb/docs/content/functions/portal-management/outside-contact-portal-smp-portal-clinic-sender-user-experience.md

 ### Sent Documents

 When documents are ‘Sent' to the Contact Chart, the actual document does not leave the patient chart and the original document is not actually ‘sent' to the contact chart or emailed to the contact.
 The system will ‘duplicate' the sent/shared document and create a new document id for that document.
-A link to this document is in the first set of parentheses on the sent history list that displays in the ‘Send Document" details box.
+A link to this document is in the first set of parentheses on the sent history list that displays in the "Send Document" details box.
 This is the document ID of a new document that has been essentially copied and stored on the contact chart.
 When the contact user logs in the ‘Outside Contact Portal', the contact is only able to view documents on their contact chart.
 Outside contacts are not actually able to view or enter the patient chart.
 They will only have access to specific/individual documents purposely sent/copied by the clinic to the contact chart.

 ### Emailed Documents